 1. You cannot fire your party wall surveyor.

-The only way an appointment of a party wall surveyor can be terminated is if they die, or deem themselves incapable of acting and stand down.
+The only way an appointment or selection of a party wall surveyor can be terminated is if they die, or deem themselves incapable of acting and stand down.
 So be careful who you appoint.

 - Section 18 – Exception in case of Temples etc. and Section 19 – The Crown.

 The Party Wall Act does not apply to land owned by The Honourable Society of the Inner temple, Middle Temple, Lincoln’s Inn or Gray’s Inn in inner London.
 It is however applicable to interests belonging to her Majesty in right of the Crown, a government department or an interest held in trust for Her Majesty.

 - Anyone can act as a party wall surveyor.

 So long as they are not an owner within the meaning of the Act.
 It is however advisable to appoint a surveyor in London that is competent and experienced in party wall matters.